AdaCore/spark2014/docs/ug/gnattest.rst

 should hold when the subprogram returns.
 Mode ``Normal`` indicates that the input context should satisfy the normal precondition of the subprogram, and the output context should then satisfy its postcondition.
-More ``Robustness`` indicates that the normal pre- and postcondition of the subprogram should be ignored for this test case.
+Mode ``Robustness`` indicates that the normal pre- and postcondition of the subprogram should be ignored for this test case.

 Functional Behavior